Successfulsebunya/wordpress-playground/packages/docs/site/docs/developers/05-local-development/04-wp-playground-cli.md

     });
 ```

-With those options we can combine mounting parts of the project with blueprints, for example:
+You can combine mounting parts of the project with blueprints, for example:

 ```TypeScript